Skip to main content

 Opensearch Dashboards conf directory [/app/opensearch-dashboards/config]:

-Opensearch Dashboards data directory [/app/data]: /app/data/opensearch-dashboards/
+Opensearch Dashboards data directory [/app/data/opensearch-dashboards]: /app/data/opensearch-dashboards/

-Opensearch Dashboards logs directory [/app/logs]: /app/logs/opensearch-dashboards/
+Opensearch Dashboards logs directory [/app/logs/opensearch-dashboards]: /app/logs/opensearch-dashboards/

 Final Opensearch Dashboards home directory: /app/opensearch-dashboards